imcf/auto-tx/Updater/README.md

 - `$UpdateSourcePath` points to the base directory on a storage location (most likely some UNC path) where the service update files are provided.
 See the next section for details on the structure therein.
+- `$Pattern` is a regular expression that will be used to locate possible update packages in the given path matching this expression.

 Folder Structure
 ----------------